Valencia 0-1 Atletico Madrid (Agg 2-5): Vicious volley from Adrian hands 10-man visitors progression to Europa League final

 Valencia just kept coming.
 Sergio Canales, starting his first match in Europe since September, drilled an effort low towards the near post from the left, but Courtois was again able to spread himself well and save.

-Diego clipped a perfectly-weighted ball over the top of the defence towards Adrian, who took it onto his chest before ripping an unstoppable half-volley past Alves for his 10th goal in the tournament.
+Diego clipped a perfectly-weighted ball over the top of the defense towards Adrian, who took it onto his chest before ripping an unstoppable half-volley past Alves for his 10th goal in the tournament.

 The pair combined again almost immediately after the restart, but this time, Alves was able to beat away Adrian’s powerful drive from the byline.